basselkordy/Pong/README.txt

 	-RandomPos : added arguments ,changed spawn conditions of ball to prevent ball from spawning inside obstacle for map 2 -boundcheck : added arguments for RandomPos
 	- isColliding from left/right :
-		â€¢added arguments, added an overload for general use without Dynamic Collision (to be used for obstacles) â€¢ Edited dynamic collision :
+		•added arguments, added an overload for general use without Dynamic Collision (to be used for obstacles)
+		• Edited dynamic collision :
 			-touching the ball when it's moving straight changes it's direction depending on which direction you were moving -Ai dynamic collision : ai eventually reflects the ball with an angle even if it hits it at the center -Decreased middle area for the ball to reflect straight